Dictionaries, terms, and spotlights

 - Pinned assets are removed from the natural listing.
 For example, if Asset B naturally appears in position five, but you pinned it in position four, then Asset B does not appear in the natural listing.

-Removing all pinned search results
+Removing pinned search results

 You can remove all pinned assets from search results by archiving the corresponding term search results.